Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Preliminaries

 KG is a multi-relational graph structure, defined as $\mathcal{G}=\{\mathcal{E},\mathcal{R},\mathcal{F}\}$, where $\mathcal{E}$ is the entity set, $\mathcal{R}$ is the relation set, and $\mathcal{F}$ is the fact set.
 Each fact in $\mathcal{F}$ is denoted as a triplet $(h,r,t)$, representing a directional edge from the head entity $h\in\mathcal{E}$ to tail entity $t\in\mathcal{E}$ with relation type $r\in\mathcal{R}$.
-Due to its remarkable ability to represent heterogeneous data and integrate diverse knowledge, KG has been widely used in the study of LBSN~\cite{wang2021spatio,liu2021improving,liu2023knowsite,zhou2023hierarchical}.
-Inspired by this, we construct an LBKG to integrate multi-sourced LBSN data~\cite{liu2023urbankg,zhou2023hierarchical}.
-The LBKG contains various elements in LBSN such as regions, POIs, POI categories, brands, business areas, and various relations between them.
-The details of LBKG are presented in Appendix~\ref{sec:KG_details}.
+Due to its remarkable ability to represent heterogeneous data and integrate diverse knowledge, KG has been widely used in the study of urban computing~\cite{wang2021spatio,liu2021improving,liu2023knowsite,zhou2023hierarchical}.
+Inspired by this, we construct an UrbanKG to integrate multi-sourced urban data~\cite{liu2023urbankg,zhou2023hierarchical}.
+The UrbanKG contains various elements in the city such as regions, POIs, POI categories, brands, business areas, and various relations between them.
+The details of UrbanKG are presented in Appendix~\ref{sec:KG_details}.

-Previous studies have shown the promising ability of LBKG in socioeconomic prediction~\cite{zhou2023hierarchical}.
-However, there are still two challenges to be addressed.
-First, the LBKG consists of many different entities and relations, containing knowledge in various domains, some of which may not be related to the specific socioeconomic indicator or may even harm the prediction performance, which implies the difficulty of extracting relevant knowledge manually.
-Second, different socioeconomic indicators are inherently correlated, with many influenced by similar knowledge in the LBKG.
-For example, the presence of business areas near a region may simultaneously enhance its commercial vitality and attract population growth.
-It remains unclear how to leverage the shared knowledge among different indicators to improve the prediction performance.